heibdhd/AGP/baseline_data/README.txt

 baseline_microbiomedata
 ===================
+'baseline_otu_phylum.txt' contains microbiome data at the Phylum Level for the baseline samples.
+'baseline_otu_class.txt' contains microbiome data at the Class Level for the baseline samples.
-'baseline_genus.txt' contains microbiome data at the genus level for the baseline samples.
+'baseline_otu_genus.txt' contains microbiome data at the Genus Level for the baseline samples.
 'baseline_otu.txt' contains otu table for the baseline samples.